 Tooth Resorption: It's common

-Depending on who you read, anywhere upto 65% of cats over 6yo have 1 or more teeth affected by tooth resorption.
+Depending on what you read, anywhere up to 65% of cats over 6yo have 1 or more teeth affected by tooth resorption.

 Tooth Resorption: It's painful!

 This is a painful disease!
 Teeth affected by tooth resorption are sensitive, responding to touch by giving pain signals!